3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: 3D-Adapter

 where $\lambda_\vc$ is the regular condition CFG scale, and $\lambda_\text{aug}$ is our feedback augmentation guidance scale.
 During training, we feed zero tensors to the ControlNet with a 20\% probability, so that $D_\text{aug}\left(\vx_t,\vc,t,\bm{0}\right)$ learns a meaningful dataset bias.

-\paragraph{Training details.} We adopt various training techniques to reduce the memory footprint, including mixed precision training, 8-bit AdamW~\citep{dettmers20228bit,adamw}, gradient checkpointing, and deferred back-propagation~\citep{grm, zhang2022arf}.
-The adapter is trained with a total batch size of 16 objects on 4 A6000 GPUs.
-In phase 1, GRM is finetuned with a small learning rate of $5\times10^{-6}$ for 2k iterations (for Instant3D) or 4k iterations (for Zero123++).
-In phase 2, ControlNet is finetuned with a learning rate of $1\times10^{-5}$ for 5k iterations.
+\paragraph{Training details.} We adopt various techniques to reduce the memory footprint, including mixed precision training, 8-bit AdamW~\citep{dettmers20228bit,adamw}, gradient checkpointing, and deferred back-propagation~\citep{grm, zhang2022arf}.
+The adapter is trained with a total batch size of 16 objects on 4 A6000 GPUs (VRAM usage peaks at 39GB).
+In phase 1, GRM is finetuned with a small learning rate of $5\times10^{-6}$ for 2k iterations (for Instant3D, taking 3 hours) or 4k iterations (for Zero123++, taking 9 hours).
+In phase 2, ControlNet is finetuned with a learning rate of $1\times10^{-5}$ for 5k iterations (taking 8 hours for Instant3D and 5 hours for Zero123++).

 47k (for Instant3D) or 80k (for Zero123++) objects from a high-quality subset of Objaverse~\citep{objaverse} are rendered as the training data.